ngitman/ngitman/README.md

 * DJing rn, taking some downtime
   * Bookable in NYC/LI area for private gigs.
 Check my website for ways to contact me.
 ## What I'm working on:
+* Makom
+  * A paperless sign-in system for organizations to go paperless and compile real-time analytics to power their communities.
+Working on bringing this service to SBU Hillel.
+Allows students who regularly enter the office + attend events to sign in with one tap by scanning a rotating QR code.
+* SBU Finals Fest
+  * Not a tech thing, but shifting focus onto my DJing side job to host live music events on SBU's campus!
+* ShareStore or Lendify (backburner)
+  * Student organization-focused inventory management & university-specific marketplace to exchange assets and improve visibility of publicly accessible assets with a focus on sustainability and waste reduction.
 * Academic assignments
   * For the most part, this is my primary focus